-Level AO1: Knowledge and Understanding Marks 4 Good knowledge and understanding of the view that age is the most important influence on a person's identity.
+Level AO1: Knowledge and Understanding Marks 4 Good knowledge and understanding of the view that age identities have changed over time.
 The response contains a range of detailed points with good use of concepts and theory/research evidence.
-7-8 3 Reasonable knowledge and understanding of the view that age is the most important influence on a person's identity.
+7-8 3 Reasonable knowledge and understanding of the view that age identities have changed over time.
 The response contains a narrow range of detailed points or a wider range of underdeveloped points, with some use of concepts or theory or research evidence.
-5-6 2 Basic knowledge and understanding of the view that age is the most important influence on a person's identity.
+5-6 2 Basic knowledge and understanding of the view that age identities have changed over time.
 The response contains a narrow range of underdeveloped points and may include basic references to concepts or theories or research evidence.
-3-4 1 Limited knowledge and understanding of the view that age is the most important influence on a person's identity.
+3-4 1 Limited knowledge and understanding of the view that age identities have changed over time.
 The response contains only assertive points or common sense observations.
 1-2 0 No knowledge and understanding worthy of credit.
 0